- We offer single-day workshops facilitated by a small group of health care providers and people with lived experiences of substance use.

 New locations will be advertised as they become available.

 Expression of Interest Form

 Want us to come to you?
 Please put in a request by filling out the Expression of Interest form.
-The deadline for submissions is March 1, 2023.
+Locations will be considered on an ongoing basis until March 2024.